Skip to Main Content

 • Express an overarching argument on the topic of your research.
 (See Your Argument.)

 Tip: Try to include a bit of description, analysis and evaluation in every paragraph.
 Writing strong paragraphs can help, as it reminds you to conclude each paragraph drawing a conclusion.
 However, you may also intersperse the analysis with evaluation, within the development of the paragraph.
+You may also find out that some parts of your work contain more description, analysis or evaluation.
+This could also be an effective way of structuring your critical text.

 Useful resources